 Steely Dan songs are stories, narratives.
 And as such, require a suitable Greek chorus.
-Amanda and Stacy grace the Steely Dan stage with harmony at once elegant and powerful.
-Both accomplished recording artists in their own right, they are the perfect complement to Michael Lamper's dramatic presence.
-When freedom is declared in My Old School, Amanda and Stacy sound the charge.
+Amanda and Stacie grace the Steely Dan stage with harmony at once elegant and powerful.
+Both accomplished recording artists in their own right, they are the perfect complement to the ensemble sound (and they both take the lead from time to time as well).
+When freedom is declared in My Old School, Amanda and Stacie sound the charge.
 When the Babylon Sisters shake it, they do the honors.
-And when Michael ruefully bemoans his lot in Hey Nineteen, Amanda and Stacy are there to make it all better with the Cuervo Gold and the fine Columbian.
+And when the protagonist ruefully bemoans his lot in Hey Nineteen, Amanda and Stacie are there to make it all better with the Cuervo Gold and the fine Columbian.

 Mark Chosak - Guitar